 Heightened Caution in Rakhine State

-While no foreign office or state departments are placing high warnings or statements suggesting avoiding travel to Myanmar unless necessary, there is updated advice since the end of 2017 does show a warning for significant risk of violence in the Rakhine state and the northwestern region of the country.
+While no foreign office or state departments are placing high warnings or statements suggesting avoiding travel to Myanmar unless necessary, there is updated advice.
+Since the end of 2017 does show a warning for significant risk of violence in the Rakhine state and the northwestern region of the country.

 Like with any political situation, it is wise to stay up to date with developments and the advice of your foreign office in case of a Myanmar travel warning.
-The UK Foreign Office, for example, advises to be more vigilant on the anniversary of the attacks in Rakhine on 25th August 2017.
+The UK Foreign Office, for example, advises being more vigilant on the anniversary of the attacks in Rakhine on 25th August 2017.